adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 People on expensive data contracts benefit too.
 They can choose to see the images or wait until they are connected to WI-FI.

-It's also easier to share.
-Imagine sending the user to the product page in order for them to look at a particular photo within the carousel.
-When they arrive at the page that image won't be there.
-They'll have to swipe to discover it.
+It's easier to share too.
+Trying to share an image that resides within the third panel of a carousel is disorientating.
+They may have to swipe to see it which is a big ask.

 The same goes for tabs.
 If stuff is hidden by default, I would question just how important it is to the page.
 If the tab contains a little bit of content, just stack it.
 If not perhaps linking to a separate page will work well.